 In reality, this layer is diffused through about 100 kilometers of the atmosphere.
 To visualize this, imagine all the air inside the Grand Canyon – that only amounts to about 1,270 tonnes of CO2.

 All of the technical processes for air-carbon removal stumble over this issue -- there isn’t a lot of CO2 in any given cubic meter of air, so you have to find a way to move a lot of air through a small space or move a lot of material through a lot of air.
 Both involve a great deal of energy.

 Once you’ve concentrated the CO2 then you have a second big problem -- anything that binds with CO2 from the air is hard to break apart.
 So the process of breaking out the CO2 requires a lot more energy, usually in the form of heat.

 Carbon Engineering talks a good game about using lower-carbon electricity to power their machines but really that is only a part of their energy consumption.
 To make their process work they need to burn huge amounts of natural gas.
 So even though BC has among the lowest carbon intensities of any power grid in the world, it still creates a lot of CO2 emissions.
 If the technology is replicated in other regions which higher carbon intensity power, the embedded emissions of the resulting “green” fuel will be even higher.

 As Jacobson points out, air-carbon capture will always have worse results than spending the same money displacing fossil fuel usage with wind and solar generation.
-Even if Air-carbon Capture were fully carbon neutral, we would still have the other challenges of fossil fuels such as water and air pollution resulting from drilling and mining.
+Even if Air-carbon Capture were fully carbon-neutral, we would still have the other challenges associated with fossil fuels, such as water and air pollution resulting from drilling and mining.